top of page

 A Recruiter’s Job Is Not to Push.
 It’s to Protect.

 I fundamentally reject the old-school recruiting model, despite being conditioned to follow it earlier in my career.
-Not long ago to be 100!
+Not long ago, I was 100% on board with it!
 That said, the world of work has changed.
-How we attract talent, how we approach recruiting has been a constant evolultion.
-Its made me ask myself, why haven't we seen the same evolution in hiring on the hiring manager and hiring team side?
+How we attract talent and how we approach recruiting has been a constant evolution.
+It made me ask myself, why haven't we seen the same evolution in hiring on the hiring manager and hiring team side?
 And now, here I stand on this hill.
 Adamantly.

 The recruitingSHEro Solutions model is different.

 When a recruiter is truly allowed to own their desk, their job is not to nag hiring managers for feedback or cram more interviews onto their calendars.
-Their focus shoudl be on protecting decision quality for the business, the candidates, and the humans doing the hiring.
-This doesn't mean they won't send helpful reminders to my hiring teams or follow-ups.
+Their focus should be on protecting decision quality for the business, the candidates, and the humans doing the hiring.
+This doesn't mean they won't send helpful reminders to their hiring teams or follow-ups.
+Ultimately, babysitting should be eliminated so that hiring teams and recruitment teams alike can focus on what really matters: candidate experience and identifying the best candidate (value and culture add) for the role.

-Again, it means they are working in an alliance with hiring managers an hiring teams for the betterment of the entire organization.
+Again, it means they are working in an alliance with hiring managers and hiring teams for the betterment of the entire organization.

 That means: